 Planting a variety of plants around the tank will also help to draw the eye away from it.

 Adding some decorative elements, such as a trellis or an arbor, can also add some extra beauty to your propane tank.

 I also love the idea of how a family disguised their tank into a beautiful animal, a stunning art piece, or a fun painted feature.
 This can be done with the right artist and some creativity.

 For those who are looking to add a more natural feel to the tank, you can consider using pebbles and stones.

 Covering the tank with these will help it blend in with the landscape and give it a more natural look.

 Finally, you can also disguise your tank with outdoor furniture or other decorations.

 Placing a bench, a table, or even an outdoor rug around the tank can help draw attention away from it and make it less noticeable.

 The Bottom Line

-Painting a propane tank is quite safe as long as you keep in mind the safety concerns and subsequent practices.
+Painting a propane tank is safe if you keep the safety concerns and subsequent practices in mind.